 The moment you experience an ACL tear, you may hear or feel a pop.
 Other symptoms include:

 You should seek treatment right away if you think you have an ACL tear.
-At Denver Metro Orthopedics, P.C., Dr. Thon and Dr. Schwappach evaluate the joint with a physical exam, and they might recommend an X-ray or magnetic resonance imaging (MRI) scan for a better view of the ligament itself.
+At Denver Metro Orthopedics, P.C., Dr. Schwappach evaluates the joint with a physical exam, and he might recommend an X-ray or magnetic resonance imaging (MRI) scan for a better view of the ligament itself.

 For the nonsurgical portion of treatment, you should follow the rest, ice, compression, and elevation (RICE) protocol.
 This controls pain and swelling, and wearing a knee brace can help stabilize the knee.
-Furthermore, Dr. Thon and Dr. Schwappach typically recommend physical therapy to strengthen your knee.
+Furthermore, Dr. Schwappach typically recommends physical therapy to strengthen your knee.

-To repair an ACL tear, they perform minimally invasive ACL reconstruction surgery using an arthroscope.
+To repair an ACL tear, he performs minimally invasive ACL reconstruction surgery using an arthroscope.
 An arthroscope is a long, pencil-like camera with a light at the end that enters a joint through a small incision.
 The camera projects a live, high-quality image of the inner knee onto a nearby screen.

-Through other small incisions, Dr. Thon and Dr. Schwappach work with small surgical instruments to replace the torn ligament with a tissue graft from elsewhere in your body.
-They harvest the graft from either your patellar tendon in the knee or your hamstring muscle in the back of your leg.
+Through other small incisions, Dr. Schwappach works with small surgical instruments to replace the torn ligament with a tissue graft from elsewhere in your body.
+He harvest the graft from either your patellar tendon in the knee or your hamstring muscle in the back of your leg.

 For a full assessment and expert treatment of your ACL tear, call Denver Metro Orthopedics, P.C., or reserve your appointment online today.